-To monitor perimeters at all times and in multiple locations, IP video monitoring technology with remote accessibility are often used.
+To monitor perimeters at all times and in multiple locations, adding a network video-based system including IP audio and video analytics to traditional security measures provides highly reliable intrusion detection.
 These solutions allow security personnel to survey perimeters whether they’re observing monitors, patrolling facilities or off-premise using mobile devices.

 Perimeter protection solutions also evaluate situations and notify personnel only when there’s a true threat.
 By dismissing non-threatening subjects or events, employees have a better opportunity to verify the nature of the risk and respond appropriately.

 This level of security helps businesses threefold: